10 Psychology-Backed Hacks for Creating Engaging Videos

 In fact, according to a Berkeley study, character-driven stories cause oxytocin synthesis—oxytocin being the “love hormone”.
 And conveniently, every brand wants to be loved!

-When it comes to video marketing strategies, stories help increase likeability and trust.
+When it comes to the best video marketing strategies, stories help increase likeability and trust.
 And this, in turns, will make your audience more likely to make a purchasing decision.

 To do so, you could focus on your company’s own story, involve your team members or, like AFLAC and its infamous duck, you could create a recurring character to embody your brand.
 Just let your creativity run free!